hkspm-yp/Astro-e-calendar/README.md

 Neptune Moon Conjunction 2023-11-22 15:45:31; MICA reports 15:45
 ```

 Other sources such as the Purple Mountain Observatory, China and National Astronomical Observatory of Japan round the time up to the nearest minute.
 Reason why MICA does not round them up is unclear.
+This programme will round the time to the nearest second (or minute).

-**Defination of conjuction**
+**Defination of Conjunction**

-MICA defines planetary conjuction happens when the objects(planet+moon/planet+planet) share the same right ascension.
-However, many other sources defines planetary conjuction when the two planets share the same ecliptic longitude.
+MICA defines planetary conjunction happens when the objects(planet+moon/planet+planet) share the same right ascension.
+However, many other sources defines planetary conjunction when the two planets share the same ecliptic longitude.
 In skyfield, both defination can be used depends on how the programme is written.
 But please see below.

 **Conjunction vs Appulse**